lpham2525/portfolio/README.md

   * GIF or screenshot of the deployed application

 #### Design

-As for design, it features:
+The design features:

 * Mobile-first design

 * Font size that is large enough to read, and colors which don't cause eye strain.

+&copy;Copyright 2020 LanChi Pham